-- 16. Defendants City of New York, New York City, Mayor Bill de Blasio, and New York City Police Department Commissioner Dermot F. Shea have acted with deliberate indifference to the constitutional rights of those individuals with mental disabilities or perceived mental disabilities who are criminalized for their disabilities and are forced into NYPD custody.
-These Defendants have knowingly permitted the NYPD to respond to mental health crises, which are not matters of law enforcement but rather are health issues that require the services of health professionals. - 17.
-This action is, therefore, brought by the individual Plaintiffs, on their own behalf and on behalf of those similarly situated, as well as by the organizational Plaintiffs-Community Access, NAMI-NYC, and CCIT-NYC-against Defendants City of New York, Mayor Bill de Blasio, Police Commissioner Dermot F. Shea, and numerous NYPD police officers pursuant to the Americans with Disabilities Act (42 U.S.C. § 12132 et seq.) ("ADA,"), Section 504 of the Rehabilitation Act (29 U.S.C. § 794) ("Section 504"), the Civil Rights Act of 1871 (42 U.S.C. § 1983), the Fourth and Fourteenth Amendments to the United States Constitution, the New York State Constitution, New York Common Law, and the New York City Human Rights Law (N.Y.C.
+- 18. The NYPD's failure to develop appropriate policies or practices tailored to the needs of individuals with mental disabilities also makes the community at large less safe.
+For example, the policy and practice of using the NYPD to respond to all 911 calls involving an individual subject to the "EDP" Policy, and providing that such individuals be detained against their will even if they pose no threat to themselves or others, discourages individuals with mental disabilities and their loved ones from seeking help.
+By disregarding the risk that aggressive confrontations by police could trigger an individual with a mental disability who otherwise poses no threat, the NYPD's policy unnecessarily risks escalating such incidents. - 19.
+Defendants City of New York, New York City, Mayor Eric Adams, former Mayor Bill de Blasio, New York City Police Department Commissioner Keechant L. Sewell, and former Commissioner Dermot F. Shea have acted with deliberate indifference to the constitutional rights of those individuals with mental disabilities or perceived mental disabilities who are criminalized for their disabilities and are forced into NYPD custody.
+These Defendants have knowingly permitted the NYPD to respond to mental health crises, which are not matters of law enforcement but rather are health issues that require the services of health professionals. - 20.
+This action is, therefore, brought by the individual Plaintiffs, on their own behalf and on behalf of those similarly situated, as well as by the organizational Plaintiffs-Community Access, NAMI-NYC, CCIT-NYC and VOCAL-NY-against Defendants City of New York, Mayor Adams, former Mayor de Blasio, Police Commissioner Sewell, former Commissioner Shea, and numerous NYPD police officers pursuant to the Americans with Disabilities Act (42 U.S.C. § 12132 et seq.) ("ADA,"), Section 504 of the Rehabilitation Act (29 U.S.C. § 794) ("Section 504"), the Civil Rights Act of 1871 (42 U.S.C. § 1983), the Fourth and Fourteenth

+Amendments to the United States Constitution, the New York State Constitution, New York Common Law, and the New York City Human Rights Law (N.Y.C.
 Admin.
-Code § 8-101 et seq.). - 18.
-Plaintiffs seek a declaration that the "EDP" Policy and associated policies, practices, and customs violate the ADA, Section 504, the Fourth and Fourteenth Amendments of the United States Constitution, and New York State and City laws.
-Plaintiffs also seek a permanent injunction enjoining Defendants from continuing these discriminatory policies, practices, and customs, and requiring defendants City of New York and Bill de Blasio to submit a remedial plan for approval mandating implementation of a new, non-police mental health crisis response program operating independently of the NYPD.
+Code § 8-101 et seq.).

+21. Plaintiffs seek a declaration that the "EDP" Policy and associated policies, practices, and customs, including the Involuntary Removal Policy, violate the ADA, Section 504, the Fourth and Fourteenth Amendments of the United States Constitution, and New York State and City laws.
+Plaintiffs also seek a permanent injunction enjoining Defendants from continuing these discriminatory policies, practices, and customs, and requiring defendants City of New York and Mayor Adams to submit a remedial plan for approval mandating implementation of a new, non-police mental health crisis response program operating independently of the NYPD.
 Plaintiffs also seek damages for all members of the class to compensate them for the injuries suffered as a result of the "EDP" Policy and Defendants' conduct.